Probabilistic Prediction Markets with Intermittent Contributions: Preliminaries

-Fig. \ref{fig:market-design} provides an overview of the market and a high-level description of the sequential steps for the nominal level $\tau$.
-The process begins with the market opening a session for a specified task.
+Fig. \ref{fig:market-design} provides an overview of the market and a high-level description of the sequential steps for the nominal level $\tau$ (and the example lead time $k = 1$).
+At the start of market operations, the absence of historical data presents a challenge for initializing both the ensemble weights and the payoff mechanism.
+A practical solution is to initialize the weights $\mathbf{w}_t^{(\tau)}$ uniformly across all participating sellers.

+In parallel, the Shapley values $\boldsymbol{\varphi}_{t}^{\text{c}(\tau)}$ are initialized to $0$.
+Following this initialization, the process begins with the market opening a session for a specified task.
 This session remains open for a limited time, during which sellers may submit their forecasts.
 If the $i$-th forecast is not submitted, the model finds the missing information from other forecasters (see \ref{sec:adaptive_method} for details).
 Once the session closes, the market operator aggregates the submitted forecasts into a combined prediction and delivers it to the client.

 After the event occurs, the client reports the realization $y_{t+1}$ to the market operator together with the generated utility $U_t$.
 At this stage, the market operator performs two parallel operations: \textit{(1)} updating the model and propagating the new weights forward, and \textit{(2)} computing pay-off allocations so that each seller receives their corresponding reward.
 In addition, the updated in-sample values are incorporated into the next model run.

-\subsection{Forecast combination}
+\subsection{Forecast Combination}